 Scott finished with a career-high 18 points, added four rebounds and had three steals.

 Senior Holden Baker helped the Blue Devils take a 24-22 lead by scoring five points in the final minute of the quarter.
-But the

 The contest then went back and forth before Rocket senior Aubrey Brown hit a huge 3-pointer that gave his team a five-point lead with four minutes remaining.
 Then the fouling began, and Greencastle sank four consecutive free throws, followed by an inside layup by Danny Stepler to take back the lead with just over two minutes left.